Diocese of Arlington: 1820 to 1974

 Pope Pius VII erected the Diocese of Richmond on July 11, 1820, including all of Virginia (except two Eastern Shore counties) and the present state of West Virginia.
-The Northern Virginia area would remain part of this diocese for the next 154 years.
+The Northern Virginia area would remain part of this diocese for the next 154 years.In Fredericksburg, St Mary of the Immaculate Conception Church was dedicated in 1858.

+The first parish in Falls Church, St. James, was erected in 1873.
+In Manassas, the first Catholic parish was All Saints, erected in 1878.
+St. John the Beloved, founded as a mission church in McLean in 1913, was the first in that community.In 1924, St. Timothy's opened as a mission in Chantilly, its first Catholic church.

-In 1950, nuns from the Sacred Heart Order established a girls' college in Arlington that later became Marymount University.
+In 1950, nuns from the Sacred Heart Order established a girls' college in Arlington; today it is Marymount University.
 By 1957, the Diocese of Richmond had founded eleven new parishes in Alexandria, Arlington, and Fairfax; in 1946, only eight parishes existed in the region.
+In Annandale, St. Ambrose was the first parish, founded in 1966.
+St. Thomas à Becket Church in Reston was erected in 1970, the first parish in that community.That same year, Holy Family Catholic Church opened in Dale City.

 1974 to 1999

 The Diocese of Arlington was established on May 28, 1974, removing its territory from the Diocese of Richmond.
-The pope appointed Auxiliary Bishop Thomas Welsh of the Archdiocese of Philadelphia as the first bishop of Arlington.
+Pope Paul VI appointed Auxiliary Bishop Thomas Welsh of the Archdiocese of Philadelphia as the first bishop of Arlington.

 During his tenure, Welsh established six new parishes and dedicated eleven new churches in the diocese.
 He created the Office of Migration and Refugee Services in 1975 and the Family Life Bureau in 1977.
-That same year, Christendom College opened in Front Royal, Virginia.
+That same year, Christendom College opened in Front Royal.

 Welsh also started the diocesan newspaper, The Arlington Catholic Herald.
-Walsh was the founding president of the board of the Catholic Home Study Institute which became the Catholic International University.
+Walsh was the founding president of the board of the Catholic Home Study Institute, which became the Catholic International University.
 The number of Catholics in the diocese increased from 154,000 to 179,000 under his tenure.
-In 1983, Pope John Paul II appointed Welsh as bishop of the Diocese of Allentown.
+Welsh was named bishop of the Diocese of Allentown in 1983.

-John Keating of the Archdiocese of Chicago replaced Welsh.
-Keating issued six pastoral letters and ordained 84 priests.
+John Keating of the Archdiocese of Chicago was named bishop of Arlington by Pope John Paul II in 1983 to replace Welsh.
+Keating issued six pastoral letters.
 In 1994, he made national headlines by refusing to allow female altar servers in the diocese.
 When Keating died in 1998, the diocese had over 336,000 Catholics, 65 parishes, and five missions.